What is FOGO?

 I don’t want to use / need to use FOGO so why should I pay for the service?

 For the many households that don’t have animals or the space, time or physical ability for a home compost system, FOGO gives them a sustainable way to dispose of their organic waste.
-FOGO also provides a new, safe way to dispose of more items than in a standard home compost system including perennial weeds and pet waste.
+FOGO also provides a new, safe way to dispose of more items than in a standard home compost system including perennial weeds and meat products.

 If you already have a home compost system, you’ll appreciate that the more people composting either at home or via the Council FOGO service, the better it is for everyone.